Ku Klux Klan members in United States politics: Arthur Raymond Robinson

 Arthur Raymond Robinson (1881–1961) (R), of Indiana, was, on November 2, 1925, characterized by Time magazine was follows: "The New Man.
 Arthur R. Robinson is only 44.
 He is an Indianapolis attorney, a 'good Republican' but of no particular political importance.
 He is said to be a good orator.
 Against him politically is the fact that he supported Governor Jackson in the last election and so, justly or unjustly, he is considered a 'Klan man."

 Frank Willis

 In 1926 the Klan supported Republican Frank B. Willis in Ohio not because it liked him, but because it disliked his anti-Klan opponent, Democrat Atlee Pomerene, more.

 Members of the House of Representatives

 Clifford Davis

 Clifford Davis (D), U.S. Representative for Tennessee (1940 to 1965) had been an active member in Tennessee in the 1920s.

 George Washington Gordon

 George Washington Gordon (D), U.S. Representative for Tennessee's 10th congressional district, became one of the Klan's first members.
 In 1867, Gordon became the Klan's first Grand Dragon for the Realm of Tennessee, and wrote its Precscript, a constitution setting out the organization's purpose, principles, and the like.

+George S. Long

+George S. Long (D), U.S. Representative for Louisiana's 8th congressional district, was an active member in Oklahoma in the 1920s.